jeffThompson/PhysicalComputing/Week02_LEDs/Demos/02-InternalLED.md

 ### SET UP THE LED
 In this example, we don't have to actually wire anything up.
 But we do have to tell our board two things: where to find the LED and that this pin should be an output.

-> 🙋‍♀️ A "pin" is a connection to your Feather board and is what we soldered those connectors to!
+> 🙋‍♀️ A *pin* is a connection to your Feather board and is what we soldered those connectors to!
 Pins can set as either an output (LEDs, motors, etc) or input (buttons like we'll use next week, sensors, etc).
 They can also be digital or analog, something we'll talk more about later too.
 [Check out this page](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/pinouts) if you want to read about all the different pins on the board.

 First, we create a variable for our LED.
 We can specify a specific pin but Circuit Python gives us a shorthand for the built-in LED: